MicrosoftDocs/winrt-related/winrt-related-src/toolkits/winui/release-notes/winui-2.4.md

 ### Hierarchical navigation

-The [NavigationView](/uwp/api/microsoft.ui.xaml.controls.navigationview?view=winui-2.4) control now supports more complex hierarchical navigation structures.

-Previously limited to a flat list of items, you can now specify top-level navigation items for categories of pages and child items for specific pages.
-A hierarchical NavigationView is also useful if you have hub-style pages that only link to other pages.
+The [NavigationView](/uwp/api/microsoft.ui.xaml.controls.navigationview?view=winui-2.4) control now supports hierarchical navigation and includes Left, Top, and LeftCompact display modes.
+A hierarchical NavigationView is useful for displaying categories of pages, identifying pages with related child-pages, or using within apps that have hub-style pages linking to many other pages.

-A hierarchical NavigationView can contain any number of nested levels, but we recommend keeping your application's navigation hierarchy as shallow as possible (two levels is typically ideal for usability and comprehension).

-NavigationView shows hierarchy in Top, Left, and LeftCompact pane display modes.

 ![Hierarchical NavigationView control](..\images\HierarchicalNavView.gif)<br>*Hierarchical NavigationView control*